maxkratz/coredns-dyndns/README.md

 CoreDNS is able to reread configuration and zone files on changes.
 This project provides a quite simple way to update such a zone file via a [webhook](https://github.com/adnanh/webhook).
 Most *decent* routers allow to specify a custom URL with basic auth to send IP updates to.
-The webhook provides such a URL and triggers a bash script that updates the dynamic zone file and boom - your dynamic IP updates are done.
+The webhook provides such a URL and triggers a sh script that updates the dynamic zone file and boom - your dynamic IP updates are done.

 **In short (step-by-step):**
 1. Client receives a new dynamic IP address.
 1. Client sends a [cURL](https://curl.se/) query to the webhook container containing the new IP address.
-1. Webhook container triggers the bash script.
+1. Webhook container triggers the sh script.
-1. Bash script updates the CoreDNS zone file -> Includes the new IP address.
+1. Sh script updates the CoreDNS zone file -> Includes the new IP address and updates serial.
 1. CoreDNS automatically reloads the zone file and serves the new IP address.

+**Please notice:**
+The sh script checks if the provided parameter is a valid IPv4 address using a regex.
+Currently, the updating of IPv6 addresses is **not** supported.

 ## Configuration